An averaging principle for diffusions in foliated spaces: Acknowledgments

-{\bf Acknowledgments:} This article has been written while the second author was in a sabbatical visit to University of Humboldt.
-He would like to express his gratitude to Prof. Peter Imkeller and his research group for the nice and friendly hospitality.
-Author I. G.-G. has been supported by CNPq 555241/2009-2. and P. R. has been partially supported by FAPESP 11/50151-0 and 12/03992-1.
+This article was written while the second author's was in a sabbatical visit to University of Humboldt.
+He would like to express his gratitude to Professor Peter Imkeller and his research group for their nice and friendly hospitality.